Are you eligible to undertake the period of professional formation leading to Qualified Teacher Learning Skills (QTLS?) status?

 Recently qualified teachers

 If you are a recently qualified teacher, you must have received your initial teacher education certificate before registering for professional formation.
-The earliest you can submit your completed workbook to SET is six months following achievement of your ITE qualification.
+The earliest you can submit your completed portfolio to SET is six months following achievement of your ITE qualification.
 This is because the professional formation process has been designed to enable teachers to demonstrate how they are continuing to develop their practice in their new role following completion of their ITE programmes.
-Please note, therefore, that we cannot accept any supporting evidence for professional formation from your initial teacher education programme.
+Please note, therefore, that we cannot accept any supporting evidence for professional formation from your initial teacher education programme or prior to the date of registration.

 2. Level 2 maths and English qualifications

-If your maths and English qualifications were gained overseas, you will need to obtain a letter from UK NARIC that confirms that your qualifications are equivalent to Level 2 (GCSE grades A*–C).
+If your maths and English qualifications were gained overseas, you will need to obtain a letter from UK NARIC that confirms that your qualifications are equivalent to a UK Level 2 (GCSE grades A*–C/9-4).

 Note: If you hold a schools PGCE qualification or other schools-focused initial teacher education qualification, but have not achieved QTS and you are currently working in a primary or secondary school, in order to register for QTLS, you will be required to demonstrate that you have passed the Professional Skills tests in Numeracy and Literacy.